LTibbs/SimpleM/README.md

 Calculate SimpleM threshold for GWAS significance as described in https://doi.org/10.1002/gepi.20430 and recommended in https://doi.org/10.1002/tpg2.20077.

 # You will need:
-Genotype data in numeric (0,1,2) format, where the number at each locus represents the number of copies of the reference allele for that taxon at that locus.
-The genotype file should be formatted with taxa names in column names and SNP names in the row names, and the name of each chromosome should be in a column labelled "chrom".
+See notes at beginning of each script for required input files.

-# Note for large data
+# Which script to use?
-Large matrices slow down SimpleM substantially.
-To increase computational efficiency, split each chromosome into smaller pieces and run SimpleM on each.
-Then, sum Meff across all pieces.
-See `simpleM_efficient.R` for an example using 10,000 markers at a time.
+For relatively small data (~10,000 markers), `simpleM_calculation.R` can easily run the whole genome at once.
+However, large matrices slow down SimpleM substantially.
+Therefore, to increase computational efficiency, I added `simpleM_efficient.R` as an option to run each chromosome separately, in chunks, as well as including other edits to improve efficiency over the base `simpleM_calculation.R`.